putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 “I said get me out of here!”

 The trooper took one last look at the other men, and reluctantly complied.
 Despite the sharp blade of the utility knife, the rope was thick and tough.
 A tiny axe.
 Leaning against a nearby hut.
-Run and grab it.
-He raised his axe to chop the lieutenant loose.
-The trooper momentarily fumbled with his blaster.
-It slid off his shoulder and clattered on the wooden floor.
+Run and grab it and run back.
+He raised the axe to chop the lieutenant loose.
+The trooper momentarily fumbled with his blaster stowed on a strap over his shoulder.
+It slid off and clattered on the wooden floor.

 The trooper took aim with the axe.